progyadeep/aur-install/README.md

 A simple, one-command AUR package installer for arch linux.
 Simply type
  > aur-install <package_name>

  just the way you do with `pacman` and you're done!
-The script handles dependecy checks, so just follow the on-screen prompts the way you'd do with pacman.
+The script handles dependecy checks (weeeeell...kind of), so just follow the on-screen prompts the way you'd do with pacman.
 <br/>

 Installation